dcscodex/api-bricks-sdk/data-api/csharp-ws/CoinAPI.WebSocket.Stats.Console/README.md

 - `--asset <ASSET>`: The asset identifier to filter data by.
 Optional.
 - `--symbol <SYMBOL>`: The symbol identifier to filter data by.
 Optional.
 - `--exchange <EXCHANGE>`: The exchange identifier to filter data by.
 Optional.
+- `--period_id <PERIOD_ID>`: The period identifier to filter data by.
+Optional.
+Valid values are: 1SEC, 1MIN, 1HRS, 1DAY, .. etc.
 - `--apikey <APIKEY>`: Your CoinAPI API key.
 Optional if specified in `appsettings.json`.
 - `--type <TYPE>`: The type of message to send.
 Default is "hello".
 - `--supress_hb <BOOL>`: Whether to suppress heartbeat messages.
 Default is false.